Customer Retention Analytics – The Ultimate Guide

 - Your user analytics tool (e.g. Userpilot) is key to automatically building the right user segments and capturing the users who meet your chosen criteria:

 Cohort analysis measures specific behaviors within a user segment.
 In SaaS, the measured customer behavior often tends to be churn and so a cohort analysis will reveal when users within a particular segment (or “cohort”) stop using your product.
 This type of cohort analysis is also known as customer churn analysis.

 An effective cohort analysis will help you answer the following questions:

 - What is the lifespan of users within my product, and at what point do most churn?

 - Which user segment (e.g. by plan, persona, etc.) has the highest churn rate?

-A cohort table organizes your analytics in a way that makes answering these questions easier:
+A cohort table organizes historical data from your analytics in a way that makes answering these questions easier:

 This cohort table tracks cohorts by sign-up month.
 It is arranged with user start dates in descending order on the vertical axis.
 Months of product usage go horizontally across the top.
 The cohort size is displayed in the second column.

 The cells of the table show what percentage of users within a cohort have churned in a particular month of their subscription.